-The hut which he built in Antarctica as a base for the expeditions is now a tourist attraction with visitors able to get a glimpse of what it was like for Antarctic explorers 100 years ago.
-The cold has meant the cabin has been preserved, some of the food is even still edible.
+Over the years, New Zealand and the UK have taken responsibility for Scott’s Hut, ensuring it remains as it preserved as it did in 1917.
+It is now a tourist attraction with visitors able to get a glimpse of what it was like for Antarctic explorers 100 years ago.
+Some of the food is even still edible.

 The following entries are from Robert Scott’s own diary discovered with his body.

 Thursday, March 22 and 23 – Blizzard bad as ever – Wilson and Bowers unable to start – to-morrow last chance – no fuel and only one or two of food left – must be near the end.
 Have decided it shall be natural – we shall march for the depot with or without our effects and die in our tracks.

 Thursday, March 29 – Since the 21st we have had a continuous gale from W.S.W. and S.W.
 We had fuel to make two cups of tea apiece and bare food for two days on the 20th.
 Every day we have been ready to start for our depot 11 miles away, but outside the door of the tent it remains a scene of whirling drift.
 I do not think we can hope for any better things now.
 We shall stick it out to the end, but we are getting weaker, of course, and the end cannot be far.
 It seems a pity, but I do not think I can write more.